TheEsquel/SamsaProject/README.md

 # SamsaProject
-JS game  "snake-like"  where players  has to  feed  Rem  with  samsa's  till he get  100.
+JS "snake-like" game, you have to feed  Rem  with  samsa till he gets 100.
 Dont let him  starve.